The luminous red nova variety: AT 2020hat and AT 2020kog: Light curves of AT 2020hat and AT 2020kog

-Our imaging data needed some preliminary processing, including bias, flat-field and (when useful) fringing pattern corrections.
+Our imaging data needed some preliminary processing, including bias, flat-field, and (when useful) fringing pattern corrections.
 Near-infrared (NIR) images required additional preliminary steps, including building a sky image for each filter obtained from median-combining dithered science frames.
-Then, the sky image was subtracted from individual science frames, which were finally combined to increase the signal-to-noise (S/N) ratio.
+Then, the sky image was subtracted from individual science frames, which were finally combined to increase the signal-to-noise ratio (S/N).
 Optical and NIR imaging data were reduced using the {\sc python/pyraf} {\sc SNOoPY} pipeline \citep{cap14}.
 The software allowed us to perform astrometric calibration of the images, PSF-fitting photometry of the transient (with or without template subtraction)\footnote{AT~2020kog was located in a crowded region of its host galaxy, hence we subtracted template images of NGC~6106 obtained from the Pan-STARRS survey ($griz$ filters) and SDSS ($u$ filter).
-In contrast, AT~2020hat was in a clean and peripheral location of the host galaxy, hence template subtraction was not necessary.} and the subsequent photometric calibration making use of catalogues of reference stars.
+In contrast, AT~2020hat was in a clean and peripheral location of the host galaxy, hence template subtraction was not necessary.}, and the subsequent photometric calibration making use of catalogues of reference stars.
 For the optical Sloan band images, we used the Sloan catalogue, while for the NIR data we used the Two Micron All-Sky Survey (2MASS) catalogue \citep{skr06}.
 The unfiltered DLT40 photometry was calibrated with reference to the Sloan-$r$ photometry.

-The final light curves of the two objects are shown in Fig. \ref{Fig:lightcurves}, while the optical photometry tables\footnote{Table E1 contains the following information on the optical photometry of AT~2020hat: column 1 lists the dates of the optical band observations, column 2 reports the MJDs, columns 3 to 16 give the optical ($u,g,r,i,z,c,o$) magnitudes and their errors, and column 17 reports a number coding the instrumental configuration.
-Table E2 contains the following information on the photometry of AT~2020kog: column 1 lists the date of the observations, column 2 reports the MJDs, columns 3 to 12 provide the optical ($u,g,r,i,z$) magnitudes and their errors, and column 13 reports the code of the instrumental configuration.} are made available in electronic form at the CDS.
+The final light curves of the two objects are shown in Fig. \ref{Fig:lightcurves}, while the optical photometry Tables E1 and E2 are made available in electronic form at the CDS.
 The NIR observations of AT~2020hat are instead reported in Table \ref{tab:TabNIR}.